Rhyhe/Rhyhes-Tweaks/README.md

-# Wooden Tool Upgrade
+# Rhyhe's Tweaks

+This mod adds various small features I like.

+Currently in mod
-This mod allows you to upgrade your wooden tools to stone!
+- upgrade your wooden tools to stone!